 Karyla Pronounced “Kahr-lah”.
 The “y” is silent.
-And this is Daisy, the office manager.
 I became involved with acupuncture when I was preparing to attend medical school.
 One of my mentors recommended acupuncture for some health issues I was having.
 I wasn’t sure at first, but I went for 6 sessions and found that it hugely benefited me.
 At that point in my life, I had worked with a lot of physicians in modern western medicine, but at the age of 33 I decided I didn’t want to be a part of that stoic and sterile experience.
 The acupuncture sessions I went to felt much more personal and heart centered.
 The satisfaction level was completely different.
 I felt that my practitioner really heard what I had to say without dismissing me.
 So, I decided that I wanted to practice medicine through traditional acupuncture rather than western medicine.

 What I’ll do

 I’ll cover your medical history.
 I’ll also take the AcuGraph diagnostic for you.
 All you’ll do is hold a small bar in your hand, and then I use a probe placing it on several acupuncture points.
 AcuGraph (or my nickname for the little machine is ‘Gus’) will record the results, creating a graph.
 It takes less than 5 minutes.
 When we’re done, it will give us information to help guide the treatment process.
 I’ll decide which acupuncture points to use, and then we’ll begin treatment.
 For about 5 minutes, I’ll apply the needles, after which you’ll rest for about 30 minutes on a massage table, taking what is fondly referred to as ‘an acupuncture nap’.